QuilibriumNetwork/ceremonyclient/docker/README.md

 ```

 The above will override the image name and also the restart policy.

+You can optionally create an `.env` file, in the same folder to override specific parameters.
+See the
+[.env.example](.env.example) sample file, and keep in mind that `.env` is shared with
+[Taskfile.yaml](Taskfile.yaml).
+You can customize the image name and port mappings.

 To check if your overrides are being picked up run the following command:
 ```shell